dashingsoft/pyarmor/src/mechanism.md

 * Obfuscate byte code of each code object.
 * Clear f_locals of frame as soon as code object executation completed.

-There are 2 cases for Pyarmor to protect Python scripts:
+There are 2 different cases for Pyarmor to protect Python scripts:

-* Standalone application
+* Application, also called standalone package
 * Package used by others

 In the first case, Pyarmor obfuscates all the Python Scripts belong to standalone application, and doesn't allow to import those obfuscated scripts from any other clear script.
-So a simple way can be apply to protect Python scripts, It called **Restrict Mode**.
+So a simple way can be apply, it called **Restrict Mode**.

 For the second case, things get a little complicated.
-Any other script can import these obfuscated scripts, the frame and code object can be accessed in outer scripts.
+Any other script can import these obfuscated scripts, the frame and code object can be accessed in outer.
 It need more work to protect Python scripts.

 ## Mechanism in Restrict Mode